-Cayman Islands Hospital is a full service 124-bed hospital offering a range of in-patient and out-patient services as well as the only 24-hour accident and emergency service in the Cayman Islands
+Part of the HSA collective, Cayman Islands Hospital (CIH) is a full service 124-bed hospital on Grand Cayman offering a range of in-patient and out-patient services as well as the only 24-hour accident and emergency service in the Cayman Islands.

-We have an 18-bed hospital in Cayman Brac, as well as district health centres located in George Town, West Bay, Bodden Town, East End, North Side and Little Cayman.
+HSA has an 18-bed Faith Hospital in Cayman Brac, as well as district health centres located in George Town, West Bay, Bodden Town, East End, North Side and Little Cayman.

 Cayman Islands Hospital is the principal healthcare facility in the country, and is a modern, 139,066 sq. ft., two-story facility administrated by the Cayman Islands Health Services Authority.

 The Health Services Authority cancer care services involve a multidisciplinary and compassionate team of physicians, nurses, pharmacists and support staff dedicated to providing education and treatment to ensure the best outcome for every patient.

 From cancer detection to diagnosis and treatment therapies, the oncology team works collaboratively with cancer patients and families to develop an individualised plan of care for the entire cancer treatment and recovery process.

 This includes state-of-the-art breast cancer diagnostic services and digital mammography at the Cayman Islands Hospital, and a range of clinical services including oncology, haematology, genetic and mutation testing, lab services, and pharmacy services.